greg-raven/Uncommon-Sense/_posts/2019-05-08-the-threat-of-open-borders.md

 ---
-title: 'The threat of open borders'
+title: "The threat of open borders"
 layout: post
 categories:
 - immigration